 These aren’t equally important, but you do have to do all of them in order to have a successful law practice.

 Take care of your existing clients.
 This is the #1 most important thing you need to be working on.
 Be a good lawyer.
 Second, take care of administrative tasks, like paying your bills, balancing your bank accounts, and ordering new office supplies.
 This stuff is usually tedious, but it just has to get done.
 Third, take care of marketing.
-Network, write blog posts, work on your website, and manage ad campaigns.
+Network, write blog posts, work on your website, and manage your ad campaigns.

 Although they are not equally important, you do have to do all of them.
 If you don’t work on your clients’ matters, you will be missing the whole point of being a lawyer.
 Plus, you won’t be earning your fee, and issuing refunds won’t help your bottom line.
 If you ignore administrative tasks, your business will crumble, so you have to find time for that, too.
 And if you don’t market, you won’t have any clients next month.
+Any one of these velociraptors can land you in hot water with the ethics board, your clients, or your balance sheet.

 That’s three velociraptors to keep track of.
 (Okay, two if you work for the government or in-house or in public interest and don’t have to think about marketing.)
 Don’t miss the one in the bushes off to your left.
 It will eat your